Welcome to Notre Dame and the Cooperative Computing Lab!

 Published work has a higher threshhold.
 All papers submitted for publication

-must be checked into the CCL papers repository.
-The check-in must include the
+must be checked into the CCL papers repository, and must contain the

 source and data for all figures and graphs, and where possible, the raw